 - Chartered Financial Analyst: In the financial services world, the CFA charter holder is one of the few courses that give a MBA-Finance a serious run for the money.
 A CFA charter holder is one of the most valued people in any organization.
 You are looked up to for your insights backed by analytical inputs.
 Click here for more info.

 - Certificate in Quantitative Finance: A rigorous and practical certification promises to train people and help them find jobs in derivatives, quant IT, quant trading, risk management or insurance.
 We have covered a whole blog post on how to become a Quant even if you think it’s too late for you to start.
 Check out our blog post, ‘Can I be a quant in my 40’s?’.
 And if you’re curious here is a blog post on ‘How much salary do Quants really earn?’, reading this blog will leave you puzzled.

 - Certified Financial Planner: To have a career in wealth management this course give you in-depth training in various aspects of personal finance like tax planning, insurance planning, estate planning etc. In a country like India where financial education is on the rise, the need for CFPs will be higher too.
-Here’s a link where you can get started with your CFP certificate.

 - Chartered Alternate Investment Analyst: The CAIA Charter designation is the highest standard of achievement in alternative investment education and provides broad knowledge, demonstrated expertise, and global credibility in alternatives.
 While CFA and CAIA might sound very similar, in fact they do share some similarities like the hard work required and high fees for the exams.
 However, there are some differences in these two, you can check out this link for more information on the difference.